Bruce Vento Family Room

 Student Health and Wellness

-Como Park Senior High School, Harding Senior High School, Highland Park Senior High School, Johnson High School and Gordon Parks High School Health Start clinics will remain open for well-care, nutrition support, mental health support and health education during the school closure.
-The clinics will provide a space for youth who feel healthy to have their preventive and emotional needs met.
+Gordon Parks High School Health Start clinic will remain open for well-care, nutrition support, mental health support and health education during the school closure.
+The clinic will provide a space for youth who feel healthy to have their preventive and emotional needs met.
 Please call for an appointment or walk in for care.

 We cannot test for the flu or COVID-19 at school sites.